The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 26. What Other Companies are Interviewing You?

-The hiring manager asks this to determine how serious you are about their field and if there is much competition for you.
+The hiring manager asks this question in job interviews to determine how serious you are about their field and if there is much competition for you.
 If you’re lucky enough to have interviews within the same industry, name the other companies but be careful to tie in your trademark skill or goal and to state that you’re the most interested in this position.
 If you are interviewing across industries, there’s no need to give company names.
 Simply state that you’re considering a range of options but they all focus around your signature goal or skill.
 If this is your only interview, reveal that you’ve applied to a number of positions but this one can give you the opportunities you need to further develop your strengths and meet your goals.

 27. What Would You Like From a New Job?